 When Qualcomm was previewing the new Spectra ISP in the summer of 2017, it talked about three new modules that support iris authentication as well as active and passive depth sensing.
 The iris scanning will help with phone unlocking features while depth sensing can assist with everything from more realistic blur effects on portrait photos to improved performance for mixed reality apps.

 Depth sensing will also enable Face ID-like facial recognition, if companies choose to use it.
 It could be more precise than what Apple's achieved too; whereas the iPhone X uses a web of 30,000 infrared dots for mapping purposes, Qualcomm's system uses 50,000.

 A key component of the Snapdragon 845 is the new mobile processor's X20 modem.
 Like its predecessor, the X16, this new modem can deliver Gigabit LTE speeds of 1,000 Mbps — at least on cellular networks that are optimized to support it.

-I got a taste of Gigabit LTE last month, albeit with a Snapdragon 835 and an X16 modem on T-Mobile's network.
+We got a taste of Gigabit LTE in late 2017, albeit with a Snapdragon 835 and an X16 modem on T-Mobile's network.
 In that demo, a Galaxy Note 8 reached speeds of 673 Mbps on Ookla's Speedtest app.
 The X20 figures to continue that faster connectivity, which should help with real-world activities like rapidly pulling files off a cloud server, downloading multi-gigabyte movies in minutes and seamlessly streaming data-rich virtual reality content.